 The most destructive type of termite in the United States is the subterranean termite.
-One reason why this type of termite is so destructive is that subterranean termite workers are sneaky.
+One reason why this type of termite in Hendersonville is so destructive is that subterranean termite workers are sneaky.
 They prefer to stay in their tunnels.
 You won't find them crawling around on the ground in your yard and you won't find them crawling on the walls of your home.
 This makes it difficult to detect them.
 But professionals have a way of uncovering signs of termite activity.
 Here's how we do it.

 As we mentioned, subterranean termite workers stay in their tunnels.
 They don't crawl up your foundation walls to eat the wood of your home.
 They create shelter tubes to protect themselves.
 These tubes are basically above-ground tunnels made of soil and saliva.
 A professional will look for these tubes in places that worker termites are most likely to create them.